jaequery/hak/README.md

 It is a CLI that pulls code, hosts your app, and deploys it to a remote server.

-In just a single command, you can now host any number of apps ranging from Node.js, PHP, to Ruby applications without juggling through VM's, ports, and services.
+In just a single command, you can now host any number of apps ranging from Node.js, PHP, to Ruby and Java applications without juggling through multiple VM's, ports, and services.

 ## What does it do